|Larger image of: Warp-30|

 And the rest of the story...|

-Jerry was able to continue supplying us with the pieces we needed by periodically injection-molding the parts for Warp-30 and the Perplexing and Giant pyramids.
-When Jerry in turn retired around 2010, the molds became scrap, the spare parts became exhausted, and we were left with whatever parts we still had in stock.
+Gerry was able to continue supplying us with the pieces we needed by periodically injection-molding the parts for Warp-30 and the Perplexing and Giant pyramids.
+When Gerry in turn retired around 2010, the molds became scrap, the spare parts became exhausted, and we were left with whatever parts we still had in stock.